ARTICLE 1 Name

 - Shall find ways to work more closely with American Angus Association.

-- Shall cooperate with like organizations of other breeds on matters of mutual interest. (c)
+- Shall cooperate with like organizations of other breeds on matters of mutual interest.
+3. The President-Elect shall be a member of this Committee.

 Section 7.13 Historian Committee.